 Although compensation can’t take away what you’ve been through, it can help you get the support you need after an injury caused by a fall from height.

-For answers to your questions, or to find out whether you might be able to make a claim, you can get in touch with us for free on 0800 234 6438.
-Or, if you’d prefer, you can fill in one of our contact forms and we’ll get back to you.
+For answers to your questions, or to find out whether you might be able to make a claim, you can get in touch with an expert legal adviser for free on 0800 234 6438.
+Or, if you’d prefer, you can fill in one of the online contact forms to receive a call back.

 When you submit your details, you'll be in safe hands.
 Our partners are National Accident Helpline and National Accident Law.
 They are the UK's leading personal injury service.
 Their friendly legal services advisers will call you to talk about your claim and give you free, no-obligation advice.
 National Accident Helpline may pay us a marketing fee for our services.